Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 * Run as many steam accounts/Foxhole games on the same PC at once as you like.
 * Easily switch between windows and organize them anyway youd like.
 * Control your entire multiboxing setup with just a few batch files.
 * Use an autoclicker that allows you to tab out for all accounts - inluding spam click at the chosen location, moving, building, or whatever else you want.
+You can even use the same keybinds for all accounts!

 ## Requirements
 * [OpenMultiBoxing](https://openmultiboxing.org/) - for organizing the game windows and switching between them.
 Also renames the windows, required for the autoclickers to work.